US blocks a global fee on shipping emissions as international meeting ends without new regulations

 The U.S. has succeeded in blocking a global fee on shipping emissions as an international maritime meeting adjourned Friday without adopting regulations.

-The world’s largest maritime nations had been deliberating on regulations to move the shipping industry away from fossil fuels.
+The world’s largest maritime nations had been deliberating on adopting regulations to move the shipping industry away from fossil fuels to slash emissions.
 But U.S. President Donald Trump, Saudi Arabia and other countries vowed to fight any global tax on shipping emissions.

-On Thursday, Trump urged countries to vote “No” on the regulations.
-The International Maritime Organization adjourned its meeting Friday.

-Representatives from the U.S., Saudi Arabia, Russia and a host of other nations are against the regulations passing through in its current form.
-The meetings on Friday witnessed a tense start as they continued their discussions from earlier in the week about meeting procedures.

-“I put myself out there to try and find a way for you to cooperate and move forward in the normal way that we would,” said Arsenio Dominguez, secretary general of the International Maritime Organization.
-During his statement, Dominguez added that the way negotiations have happened this week should not be repeated again.
+“Now you have one year, you will continue to work on several aspects of these amendments,” Arsenio Dominguez, secretary general of the International Maritime Organization, said in his closing remarks.
+“You have one year to negotiate and talk and come to consensus.”

+Ralph Regenvanu, minister for climate change for the Pacific Island nation of Vanuatu, said the decision is unacceptable, “given the urgency we face in light of accelerating climate change.”

-The top shipping nations from across the world are meeting at the International Maritime Organization headquarters in London.
-If the green shipping regulations are adopted, this will be the first time a global fee is imposed on planet-warming greenhouse gas emissions.
+If the green shipping regulations were adopted, it would have been the first time a global fee was imposed on planet-warming greenhouse gas emissions.
 Most ships today run on heavy fuel oil that releases carbon dioxide and other pollutants as it’s burned.

+“The delay leaves the shipping sector drifting in uncertainty.
+But this week has also shown that there is a clear desire to clean up the shipping industry, even in the face of U.S. bullying,” said Alison Shaw, IMO Manager at Transport & Environment, a Brussels-based environmental nongovernmental organization.

 Shipping emissions have grown over the past decade to about 3% of the global total as trade has grown and vessels use immense amounts of fossil fuels to transport cargo over long distances.
 In April, IMO member states agreed on the contents of the regulatory framework, with the aim of adopting the "Net-Zero Framework" at this London meeting.